railsuser2014/openobject-doc-book-en/source/book/4/4_12_Services/4_12_Services_contract.rst

 	the best case where all the services would be invoiced.
 	To get this comparison you have to print the analytic balance from the analytic account.

 Services are then entered onto timesheets by the various people who work on the project.
-Periodically the project manager or account manager uses the following menu to prepare an invoice:  *Financial Management > Periodical Processing > Invoicing on a Time basis > Uninvoiced Hours* .
+Periodically the project manager or account manager uses the following menu to prepare an invoice :menuselection:`Financial Management --> Periodical Processing --> Invoicing on a Time basis --> Uninvoiced Hours`.

 Open ERP then displays all of the costs that haven't yet been invoiced.
 You can filter the proposed list and click the appropriate action button to generate the corresponding invoices.
 You can select the level of detail which is reported on the invoice, such as the date and details of the services.